 One Pot Curried Lentil Soup with Garam Masala Almonds is a healthy and hearty weeknight soup.
-Vegan, gluten free, and rich in fiber and plant-based protein.
+Fiber-filled and rich in protein, this vegan lentil soup will become a favorite.

 Can You Freeze Lentil Soup?

 Vegan lentil soup is freezer-friendly and reheats well.
 One thing to keep in mind, however, is that red lentils will become softer upon reheating.
 Although since this soup is already super creamy, it’s not a huge alternation in texture.
 If you do plan on freezing, just avoid adding the more delicate toppings (herbs, almonds, etc.) until after it’s thawed/reheated.